 The IBM Q Experience (www.research.ibm.com/quantum/) is a web interface to a real quantum computing experiment at IBM.
-In this question you will use it to implement and run Grover's algorithm for N = 4 and a unique marked element x_0 .
+In this question you will use it to implement and run Grover's algorithm for N=4 and a unique marked element x_0 .

-- (a) Sign up for an account on the IBM Q Experience website, log in and familiarise yourself with the interface.
-Note that the site uses "score" to mean "circuit". - (b) Find quantum circuits containing only H, X and CNOT gates for the operations U_0 and U_f occurring in Grover's algorithm, for the four different possible values for x_0 .
+- (a) Sign up for an account on the IBM Q Experience website, log in and familiarise yourself with the interface. - (b) Find quantum circuits containing only H, X and CNOT gates for the operations U_0 and U_f occurring in Grover's algorithm, for the four different possible values for x_0 .
 Hint: exercise sheet 1, Q2c could be useful. - (c) Use your answer to part (b) to implement the quantum circuits corresponding to one iteration of Grover's algorithm, for these different possible choices for x_0 , on the IBM Q Experience.
 (Note that a -I gate is not available, so replace D with -D in the definition of the algorithm.)
 Run the circuits on the simulator.
 Check that the answer is what you expect. - (d) Run the same circuits on the real quantum computer.
-Note that this has restrictions on the allowed topology of gates (e.g. CNOT gates must have the third qubit as target).
-Is the answer what you expect? - (e) Work through the user guide for the IBM Q Experience and experiment with other circuits (for example, Grover's algorithm with N = 8).
+Note that this has restrictions on the allowed topology of gates.
+Is the answer what you expect? - (e) Work through the tutorials for the IBM Q Experience and experiment with other circuits (for example, Grover's algorithm with N=8).